-- 7.3 The determination must be made within 21 days: - (a) from receiving a Complaint from the Behaviour Complaints Officer; or - (b) from receiving a copy of the response to the allegations by the respondent, whichever is the later.
-Provided that in any case the Investigator may seek from the CEO such additional time to make a determination as is appropriate in the circumstances of the case.
+- 7.3 The determination must be made within 21 days: - (a) from receiving a Complaint from the Behaviour Complaints Officer; or - (b) from receiving a copy of the response to the allegations by the respondent,

 - 7.4 A determination by the Investigator that the alleged behaviour breach has occurred must be based on evidence from which it may be concluded that it is more likely that the breach occurred than that it did not occur. - 7.5 Having made a determination on the alleged behaviour breach, the Investigator must inform the Behaviour Complaints Officer by providing a determination and reasons for it in a Determination and Reasons Report (Report). - 7.6 The Report must be provided to the Behaviour Complaints Officer within 14 days of making the determination. - 7.7 If the Investigator makes a determination that the alleged breach has occurred, the Report must make a recommendation if further action is required and make a recommendation on the plan to address the behaviour of the respondent (action plan). - 7.8 The Investigator may recommend to the council to dismiss a Complaint in accordance with clause 13 of the Code, and if the Investigator concludes that the behaviour the subject of the Complaint is an offence under a local law that deals with meeting procedures, the Complaint should not be dealt with further as a behaviour breach, but should be referred back to the Behaviour Complaints Officer. - 7.9 The Investigator's deliberations and determination are to be confidential and reported only to the Behaviour Complaints Officer, but subject to any consultation with the person to whom the Complaint relates under the following clause.